A woman with a sleep mask on waking up after her skin regenerates at night

 Organs like your skin are regulated by your body’s master clock, but they also have their own circadian rhythms.
 Genetic programs regulate the release of a variety of chemicals, like hormones and enzymes, that send messages and stimulate reactions within skin cells.

-Your body's biological clock determines a host of skin processes and characteristics, including:
+Your body's biological clock determines a host of skin processes and characteristics, many of which are geared toward recovery and regeneration:

 • Temperature